 F. None of the above – you have no idea what’s normal for anyone else in their grief.

-It’s sarcastic and it’s snarky and it’s a shame I find myself using it all the ever-loving time.
-I’m sorry but it just seems to apply where mental health is concerned.
+The “How’s that working out for you?” question is sarcastic and snarky and so it’s a shame I find myself using it all the ever-loving time.
+I’m sorry, but it just seems to apply in many mental health situations.
 Unlike physical health where illness and injury are often objective (an untreated broken bone will almost always get in the way of one’s daily functioning.), mental wellbeing is often determined by a person’s subjective experience.

-The, “How’s that working out for you?” question applies broadly in mental health, but I think it’s especially relevant where grief is concerned because things that look like an expression of pain, erraticism, or impulsivity to the outside observer – like minor acts of avoidance, holding onto items, sudden shifts in perspective, making major life decisions, and continuing to mourn for years into the future – may actually be positive, comforting, and adaptive to the individual.
+I think this question is especially relevant where grief is concerned because things that look like an expression of pain, erraticism, or impulsivity to the outside observer – like minor acts of avoidance, holding onto items, sudden shifts in perspective, making major life decisions, and continuing to mourn for years into the future – may actually be positive, comforting, and adaptive to the individual.

 When it comes to grief reactions, instead of asking if the behavior reflects what is “normal” or “expected” perhaps one should instead ask…